marschall/seaside-servlet-squeak/README.md

 ```

-Make sure you explode WARs for Tomcat this means having `unpackWARs="unpackWARs"` on the `<Host>` element of `server.xml`.
+Make sure you explode WARs for Tomcat, this means having `unpackWARs="unpackWARs"` on the `<Host>` element of `server.xml`.
 See [Tomcat Web Application Deployment](https://tomcat.apache.org/tomcat-9.0-doc/deployer-howto.html).

 Limitations
 -----------